Recruitment Record Database - Background

-To obtain copies of the recruitment papers, include the information given in the index with a donation of US$10.00 per name payable to the Polish Genealogical Society of America (PGSA).
-Please mail your request to:
+To obtain copies of the recruitment papers, include the information given in the index with a donation of $10.00 USD per name payable to the Polish Genealogical Society of America (PGSA).
+Please mail your request to the following address.

 Polish Genealogical Society of America